David Rundblad

-David Rundblad (born October 8, 1990) is a Swedish professional ice hockey player who is currently playing with Kärpät in the Liiga.
+David Rundblad (born 8 October 1990) is a Swedish professional ice hockey player who is currently playing with MoDo Hockey in the HockeyAllsvenskan (Allsv).
 Rundblad was drafted 17th overall by the St. Louis Blues in the 2009 NHL Entry Draft.
 He began his NHL career with the Ottawa Senators before being traded to the Phoenix Coyotes.
-On March 4, 2014, he was traded to the Chicago Blackhawks.
+On 4 March 2014, he was traded to the Chicago Blackhawks.
 He won the Stanley Cup with the Blackhawks in 2015.

 Playing career

 Professional

-Rundblad scored his first Elitserien goal on March 14, 2009, in a playoff game against Linköpings HC.
+Rundblad scored his first Elitserien goal on 14 March 2009, in a playoff game against Linköpings HC.
 NHL Central Scouting ranked Rundblad sixth among European skaters for the 2009 NHL Entry Draft, one spot behind Skellefteå AIK teammate Tim Erixon.
-The following season, Rundblad remained with Skellefteå and scored his first regular season goal on January 30, 2010 against Mattias Modig of Luleå HF, a goal that ended up being the game-winner.
+The following season, Rundblad remained with Skellefteå and scored his first regular season goal on 30 January 2010 against Mattias Modig of Luleå HF, a goal that ended up being the game-winner.

-On June 10, 2010, it was announced that Rundblad had signed an entry-level contract with St. Louis.
-On June 25, 2010, he was acquired by the Ottawa Senators in exchange for the 16th overall pick in 2010, which the Blues used to select Vladimir Tarasenko.
+On 10 June 2010, it was announced that Rundblad had signed an entry-level contract with St. Louis.
+On 25 June 2010, he was acquired by the Ottawa Senators in exchange for the 16th overall pick in 2010, which the Blues used to select Vladimir Tarasenko.

 Rundblad finished the 2010–11 season with 50 points in 55 games, the second highest point total of any defenceman in Elitserien history, after David Petrasek, who had 53 points (in 52 games) in 2009–10.

 Rundblad attended his first Senators camp in 2011, and remained on the roster into the season.
-Rundblad made his NHL debut on October 11, 2011, against the Minnesota Wild.
-Rundblad's first NHL point was an assist on a goal by Peter Regin on October 15 in a game against the Washington Capitals.
-His first NHL goal came on November 27, 2011, against Cam Ward of the Carolina Hurricanes.
+Rundblad made his NHL debut on 11 October 2011, against the Minnesota Wild.
+Rundblad's first NHL point was an assist on a goal by Peter Regin on 15 October in a game against the Washington Capitals.
+His first NHL goal came on 27 November 2011, against Cam Ward of the Carolina Hurricanes.